-- US4-5 As an operator, I want to make sure that any application taking on default management of xMS messaging on a device of an RCS-enabled user Shall also display and take on management of RCS messages and ensure that the operator promise of Operator Messaging is guaranteed. - R4-5-1 Any application allowed to manage (read, write, view) xMS on a device Shall also be allowed to manage (read, write, view) RCS chat messages. - R4-5-2 Any application selected by the user as the default messaging application Shall manage xMS and RCS messages (incl.
-File Transfer) as defined by the Operator Messaging rules detailed in this SDD. - R4-5-3 Notifications for new incoming (RCS or xMS) messages Shall be handled according to the specifications in '1-to-1 Chat', page 56, 'Group Chat', page 65, and 'File Transfer incl.
-Geolocation Push', page 78, and Shall Not be replicated across multiple apps on a device. - NOTE: This shall be to avoid a situation where a read message is still seen as 'unread' in another application. - R4-5-4 Notifications for new incoming (RCS or xMS) messages in case the user has multiple RCS devices Shall be handled in line with the requirements of 'Messaging for Multi-Device', page 97. - NOTE: This shall be to avoid a situation where a read message is still seen as 'unread' from another device when connected. - R4-5-5 Any application managing xMS and RCS chat messages on a device Shall follow the rules prescribed in this 'Operator Messaging' section. - R4-5-6 The Operator Messaging conversations Shall be visible from the native messaging icon and/or the icon of the application which has taken on message management. - R4-5-7 The Operator Messaging application Must conform to the Messaging Service requirements when sending xMS messages from the device.
+- R4-5-1 Any application allowed to manage (read, write, view) xMS on a device shall also be allowed to manage (read, write, view) RCS chat messages. - R4-5-2 Any application selected by the user as the default messaging application shall manage xMS and RCS messages (incl.
+File Transfer) as defined by the Operator Messaging rules. - R4-5-3 Notifications for new incoming (RCS or xMS) messages shall be handled according to the specifications in '1-to-1 Chat', page 61, 'Group Chat', page 71, and 'File Transfer incl.
+Geolocation Push', page 84, and shall not be replicated across multiple apps on a device. - NOTE: This shall be to avoid a situation where a read message is still seen as 'unread' in another application. - R4-5-4 Notifications for new incoming (RCS or xMS) messages in case the user has multiple RCS devices shall be handled in line with the requirements of 'Messaging for Multi-Device', page 102. - NOTE: This shall be to avoid a situation where a read message is still seen as 'unread' from another device when connected. - R4-5-5 Any application managing xMS and RCS chat messages on a device shall follow the rules prescribed in this 'Operator Messaging' section. - R4-5-6 The Operator Messaging conversations shall be visible from the native messaging icon and/or the icon of the application which has taken on message management. - R4-5-7 The Operator Messaging application must conform to the Messaging Service requirements when sending xMS messages from the device.